MahanVeisi8/RL_practices/Cartpole/Boltzmann/README.md

 ## Setup 🛠️
 **Running the Notebook in Google Colab**
-- Simply open the notebook in Google Colab, which requires only a Google account and internet access.
+- Simply open the notebook in Google Colab, which requires only a Google account and internet access.😊

 **Installation of Required Libraries**
 ```bash